katherine-barbano/Breakout/doc/PLAN.md

      * Method: displayBlocks

-* Class 10: FilledBlockRow.java (extends BlockRow)
+* Class 10: FilledBlockRow.java (implements BlockRow)
   * Purpose: Contains private array (size 12) of multiple Block objects.
 Array might contain empty values if no blocks are present in that space from the text file.